bonner/WhatsTheWeather/README.md

 It uses the open weather map API to get the current weather conditions, temperature, and time of sunrise and sunset in the user selected city.

+The app is currently up and running at https://whats-the-current-weather.herokuapp.com/.

 ## prerequisites:
 * Java 1.8 or above
 * Latest version of Maven